-Timber-Framed House
+Timber Framed House

-Originally a single-span one storey building: its asymmetric façade reflects the internal division into one-third service area and two-thirds living.
+Originally a wide frontage, narrow single-span one-storey building: its asymmetric façade reflects the internal division into one-third service area and two-thirds living.
 Roofs were steeply pitched to assist the thatch or plain-tiles to shed water.
 Overhanging eaves protected the vulnerable walls (wattle-and-daub, later lath-and-plaster).
 The early window shapes were usually either square or wider than they were tall.
+Due to the high price of glass the earliest examples would have had shutters over openings fitted with simple timber mullions, but these were later replaced by horizontal sliding sashes.

-In the mid-17th and 18th centuries some were converted to 11/2 storeys with dormers at eaves level.
+In the mid-17th and 18th centuries some were converted to $1^{1/2}$ storeys with 'cat slide' dormers at eaves level.
 In a few cases dormers were later placed higher up the roof slope, although such buildings are atypical for the area.
 Later developments included the introduction of sash windows with more upright proportions, a central door, and chimneys moved from the side to the centre.